crashoverride777/swifty-receipt-validator/README.md

         case .success(let response):
             defer {
-                // Complete the transaction only after validation was successful
+                // IMPORTANT: Complete the transaction ONLY after validation was successful
                 // if validation error e.g due to internet, the transaction will stay in pending state
                 // and than can/will be resumed on next app launch queue.finishTransaction(transaction)